Krause-House/proposals/README.md

 Proposals for Krause House DAO governance.
 Votes will occur on [Snapshot](https://snapshot.org/#/krausehouse.eth).
 Please sign up for alerts within Snapshot.

+It is not required to use the "Proposal Template" below, but can be a helpful starting point.

 ## Proposal Template

 ### Summary